anjul1008/anjul1008/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m a Senior Software Developer at [Reverie Language Technologies](https://reverieinc.com/);
-- 💼 I’m currently pursuing my final year of Bachelor's degree in Information Technology at [VCET](https://vcet.ac.in/);
 - 🤔 My tech interests are with  Machine Learning, Data Science 📊, AI 🖥️ ;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via anjuljangir@gmail.com or ping me on [LinkedIn](https://www.linkedin.com/in/anjul-sharma-2b16b213a/) to reach me;